Skip to content

 3. Genuine signals of quality — reviews, detailed descriptions, real stories

 In other words: AI rewards the same things that make a business genuinely worth recommending.
+(For the detailed method, see how to get recommended by ChatGPT and Gemini.)

 The three things that matter most